-Electric dryers use heating coils to supply heat to dry clothes.
+Electric dryers use electric heating coils to supply heat to dry clothes.
 They also use electricity to power the motors which control the dryer drum and blower(s).
 Electric dryers use a 240-volt current, which amounts to two times the power used in ordinary households.

-Gas dryers consume more space as they require a gas line and enough space for venting.
-If you do not already have a gas line, installing one can be expensive as well as requires expertise.
-Even with the presence of a gas line, it is recommended gas dryers be installed by a technician, which increases the cost of installation.
+Gas dryers require more space because of the required gas line.
+They also need enough space for outdoor venting, often making them unsuitable for apartment living.
+Also, installing a gas line — if there isn't one already — requires expertise.
+Even with the presence of a gas line, it is recommended that gas dryers be installed by a technician, which increases the cost of installation.

-- Most fires erupting in dryers are caused because of excessive lint accumulation.
+- Most fires erupting in dryers are caused by lint accumulation.
 Lint is highly flammable and may accumulate in the dryer or in the vent.
-Electric dryers generate more heat and so the chances of fire are higher.
+Electric dryers generate more heat, and so electric dryers pose a greater fire hazard than gas dryers.

 Electric dryers typically last longer than gas dryers, and they are also easier to fix.
 The first thing to break on a gas dryer is often the pilot light, which can be costly to repair and requires a specialist to fix it.

 For both gas and electric dryers, it is very important to clean the lint screen after every load.
-The duct, vent and hinged hood cover should also be cleaned periodically -- at least once a year.
-Gas dryers being less common than electric dryers, repairs for gas dryers can be more expensive, as specialists are required and parts can be harder to find.
+The duct, vent, and hinged hood cover should also be cleaned periodically — at least once a year.